 Day 4 – Shinjuku, Harajuku and Shibuya

-Have breakfast at Gotran Cherrier Shinjuku, one of the pretty bakeries around Shinjuku station.
-Then, head to Tokyo Metropolitan Government Building where you take in city center from their free observation deck.
+Have breakfast at Gotran Cherrier Shinjuku (now defunct), one of the pretty bakeries around Shinjuku station.
+Then, head to Tokyo Metropolitan Government Building where you take in the city center from their free observation deck.

 Walk through the Shinjuku Chuo park back to the station and take the train down to Harajuku.